efisoft-elt/pydevmgr_elt/docs/source/pydevmgr_elt_manual.rst

 The `pydevmgr_core`_ engine documentation is still missing but in short:

 Each pydevmgr objects (see above) are made of a configuration and some runtime variables such as a ua-client that goes from the device to the nodes during creation.

 The configuration dictate how the Object should behave, instanciating two objects (with similar classes) with the same configuration shall result to exactly the same behavior.

 Each object has a ``.new`` method.
 Its role is to build the object within the context of its parent.
-For instance, when creating an interface from a device the Ua communication object is transfered, as well as when creating a node from the interface.
+For instance, when creating an interface from a device the Ua communication client object is transfered from device to interface, as well as when creating a node from the interface.
+Some other information as the OPC-UA node id is built.

+After creating an object (Manager, Device, Interface, Node, Rpc) it is not garanty that changing its configuration instance will have any effect.
+All configuration change must be done before creating the object.